 Whether you purchased your home as a renovation project or to serve as your forever home, your house is an investment.
-And, in the times of Airbnb and student housing, renovating your property for a rental return is becoming increasingly popular.
+And, as we start to consider opening back up after the pandemic, renovating your property for the rental return is becoming increasingly popular.

-The Accessory Dwelling Unit is the official term used by architects and city planners, but is synonymous with granny flats, in-law suites, backyard cottages, she sheds, etc. These units include a kitchen, bathroom, and living space as well as their own entrance.
+The Secondary Dwelling Unit is the official term used by architects and town planners but is synonymous with granny flats, in-law suites, backyard cottages, she sheds, etc. These units include a kitchen, bathroom, and living space as well as their own entrance.
 These units can take a few structural forms—the most common being:

 • Stand-alone unit